Sabotnik/static-site/_posts/2019-04-25-two-years-of-same-learning-center.md

 &gt;We provide lunch to all 80 students in their six respective schools, which is something most did not have access to before joining the SLIC

-&gt;We succeed to bring hope and courage through guidance and counseling to students who have faced brutal action from their family and community
+&gt;We succeed to bring hope and courage through guidance and counseling to students who have faced brutal action from their family and community&nbsp;

 &gt;We provide hygienic materials to all 80 students and are especially sensitive to the needs of our adolescent girls